 On Tuesday 6 August 2019 hundreds of supporters, including former cricketer Adam Gilchrist and high-profile assisted dying advocate, Andrew Denton, joined Belinda Teh for the final 1 km walk from Kings Park to Parliament House.
-There she was greeted by even more supporters, the Premier, the Health Minister, other members of the parliament as well as a media frenzy.
+There she was greeted by even more supporters, including the Premier Mark McGowan, the Health Minister Roger Cook, other members of the parliament as well as a media frenzy.

 Belinda Teh is the young Perth woman who decided to walk from the steps of the Victorian Parliament to the steps of the WA Parliament to encourage WA politicians to vote for the voluntary assisted dying law.
 Belinda undertook the brave 4,500 km walk in honour of her mother, Mareia, who died from breast cancer three years ago.